R35007/Mock-Server/README.md

 `_FetchFile` Helps to fetch from file path.

-Note : `locals.routeConfig.fetch` must contain a valid file path to fetch the data.
+> Note: `locals.routeConfig.fetch` must contain a valid file path to fetch the data.

 ### **FetchUrl**

 `_FetchUrl` Helps to fetch from http url.

-Note : `locals.routeConfig.fetch` must contain a valid http url to fetch the data.
+> Note: `locals.routeConfig.fetch` must contain a valid http url to fetch the data.

 ## **Injectors**